 Identifying Your Homepage Goals

 Having clear goals for your homepage will help you measure the overall effectiveness of your entire website.
 Importantly, these goals should reflect the overall goals of your business.
-Check out our How To Design a Successful Website guide for a detailed breakdown of how best to identify these goals.
+Check out our What Makes a Good Website guide for a detailed breakdown of how best to identify these goals.